 What telescope should you buy?
 What features should you consider and what do they mean?
 Knowing these things helps when you are searching for that first telescope.
-Otherwise, it can be frustrating understanding the technical jargon, when you are a beginner looking for scopes for astronomy.
+Otherwise, it can be frustrating trying to understand the technical jargon, when you are a beginner looking for scopes for astronomy.
 The following describes the features of telescopes to help you to better understand the telescope reviews and product descriptions when choosing that telescope to buy.